ropensci/roweb3/content/blog/2024-06-12-runiverse-frontend/index.md

 You can explore the new WebUI by searching for your favorite package on [r-universe search](https://r-universe.dev/search) or navigating directly to `https://{owner}.r-universe.dev/{pkg}`.
 Some high-level changes to notice:

  - Pages are responsive with a max-width of 1440px to look nice on small and large screens.
- - Main contents are rendered server-side to improve performance and SEO.
+ - Main contents are rendered server-side which improves performance and SEO.
  - Cleaner top navbar which links to other universe content and has a search box.
- - Universe (owner) sidebar has moved to the left.
+ - Universe (owner) information sidebar has moved to the left.
  - Every package gets a section with citation info (also available via the API in html, txt or cff)
  - Development and contributors chart shows proper dates on x axis and max 12 contriburors.
  - Neat table with overview of package help pages link directly to beautiful [postdoc html manuals](https://ropensci.org/blog/2022/11/29/postdoc-docs/).